4.2. Compute Mapper Graph of a Point Cloud

 The computeMapper module provides functionality to compute the Maper graph of a point cloud.

-cereeberus.compute.computemapper.computeMapper(pointcloud, lensfunction, cover, clusteralgorithm)[source]
+cereeberus.compute.computemapper.computeMapper(pointcloud, lensfunction, cover, clusteralgorithm, distance_matrix=None)[source]

 Computes the mapper graph of an input function.

 The point cloud should be given as a list of tuples or as a numpy array.
+It may be None when a distance_matrix is provided and the lens function is a precomputed list.

-The lens function should be given as either a list of numbers with the same length as the number of points; or as a callable function where \(f(point) = ext{value}\) so long as the function can be determined from the coordinate values of the point.
+The lens function should be given as either a list of numbers with the same length as the number of points; or as a callable function where \(f(point) = \text{value}\) so long as the function can be determined from the coordinate values of the point.
+When only a distance_matrix is supplied (no pointcloud), the lens function must be a precomputed list.

 Parameters: